jimburton/scrabble/chapters/Chapter3.md

   `straight` that checks the tiles are placed horizontally or vertically, and one called `continuous` that checks whether there are any gaps in the something goes wrong.
++ Change the tests so that if a `Left` value is returned you make sure the right error message is being received.

 [Contents](../README.md) | [Chapter Four](Chapter4.md)